1.Capital One Quicksilver Cash Rewards Credit Card

 Bank of America

-- 3%Points on travel booked through Bank of America
+- 3%Points on travel booked through the Bank of America Travel Center

 - 1.5%Points on all other purchases

-Earn unlimited 1.5 points per $1 spent on all purchases, 3 points per $1 for travel booked through their center.
+Earn unlimited 1.5 points per $1 on all purchases, with 3 points per $1 on travel booked through the Bank of America Travel Center.

 17.49%-27.49% Variable APR